trisha-payne/trisha-payne/README.md

 - 👀 I’m interested in web development, design, and foreign languages.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on projects that can improve my development skills.
-- 📫 How to reach me: <a href="https://www.linkedin.com/in/trisha-payne/" alt="LinkedIn">LinkedIn</a>
+- 📫 How to reach me: don't💗

 <!---
 trisha-payne/trisha-payne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.